SIMEXP/fmriprep-denoise-benchmark/content/research_report/introductions.md

 __Non-grey matter tissue signal__ (such as _white matter_ and _cerebrospinal fluid_), unlikely to reflect neuronal activity {cite:p}`fox_pnas_2005`,
 is captured by averaging signal within anatomically-derived masks.
 __Global signal__ is calculated by averaging signal within the _full brain_ mask {cite:p}`fox_pnas_2005`.
-These three classes of regressors can be expanded to their first temporal derivatives and their quadratic terms {cite:p}`satterthwaite_2013`.
+These three classes of regressors can be expanded to their first temporal derivatives and their quadratic terms {cite:p}`satterthwaite_2013` to module non-linear impact of noise.
+Full expansion of head motion parameters is often required for optimal denoising results.
 __Scrubbing__ {cite:p}`power_scrubbing_2012` is a volume censoring approach to remove high motion segments in which the framewise displacement
 (see section {ref}`framewise-displacement`)
 exceeds some threshold.